Your grace period is coming to an end, and if you’re like many of us, you’re a little worried, a little anxious…maybe even confused.

-Budget for Accrued Interest.
 Accrued interest is too often the elephant in the room.
 It’s important to remember that in the case of private, federal unsubsidized, and some federal subsidized loans, you’ll accrue interest during your grace period.
 If you can, try to use this period to get ahead by starting your payments.
 If you can’t, bite the bullet and budget ahead of time for this additional cost.

-Form the habit.
-Here’s a little tip: Get in the groove of budgeting for your monthly loan payment before that first bill arrives.
+Here’s a tip: Get in the groove of budgeting for your monthly loan payment before that first bill arrives.
 Make it a habit—no exceptions.
 The discipline required to pay off your loans in a timely, responsible manner takes time to develop.
 But rest assured—once you’ve got the rhythm down and start to see those numbers dwindle away, you’ll be three steps ahead of the hare to the finish line.

-On that note: Be the tortoise—not the hare.
 You’re a dreamer.
 You’ve got big plans and you’re ready to take action.
 But tread carefully—slow, steady steps toward paying down your debt adds fuel to your fire and shape to your ambition.
 We may be preaching to the choir here, but we believe a realistic outlook and an unflagging commitment to a strict budget goes a long, long way.

-Life happens.
-Just keep showing up.
 At Laurel Road, we want to see you succeed in all aspects of your life.
 We’re always ready to chat about refinancing options that could help you.
 The subject of student loan debt weighs heavy on many, and isn’t always fun to talk about.
 But here you are.
 You showed up.
 And each small step you take, starting today, is something to be proud of.